Do Herbs Play A Part In The Paleo Diet?

 One of the best sources of information on the use of plants as medicine is the herbalist Susun Weed.
-The sheer volume of information she has made available on the internet is phenomenal, and her books are well worth checking out too.
+The sheer volume of information she has made available on the internet is phenomenal, and .
 Incidentally, Susun Weed was responsible for me finding my way to paleo, but that’s another story for another time…

 She helpfully classifies herbs into four categories.

 These are the safest of all herbs.
 They contain few or no alkaloids, glycosides, resins, or essential oils (all of which can be poisonous).

 Nourishing herbs are eaten as foods, cooked into soups, dried and infused, and made into vinegars.
 They provide a range of nutrients, including vitamins, minerals,, proteins, phytoestrogens and phytosterols, bioflavonoids, carotenes, and essential fatty acids (EFAs).